BuvinJT/distbuilder/docs/Reference.md

     qtIfwPackageXml()
     qtIfwPackageScript()

-#### HIGH-LEVEL PROCESS CLASSES
+## Process Classes

 Many build scripts will follow the same essential logic flow, to produce analogous distributions.
-As such, using high-level process classes can prevent having multiple implementation scripts be virtual copies of one another, each containing a fair volume of code.
+As such, using high-level "process classes" can prevent having multiple implementation scripts be virtual duplicates of one another, each containing a fair volume of code.

-*PyToBinInstallerProcess*
+### PyToBinInstallerProcess

-This process class converts a program written as .py scripts to a stand-alone binary, then packages it for deployment within an installer.
-It uses a ConfigFactory to automatically produce the config objects it requires, but allows a client to modify those objects before they are implemented by defining a derived class and overriding certain functions as
+This process class converts a program written in .py scripts to a stand-alone binary, then packages it for deployment within an installer.
+It uses a [ConfigFactory](#configfactory)  to automatically produce the config objects it requires, but allows a client to modify those objects before they are implemented by defining a derived class and overriding certain functions as